RHarryH/avispa-microf/README.md

    is invisible on the Property Page and wasn't sent to the server by frontend).
 6. Overall additional work needed to introduce new object

+One of the possible solutions is to create dedicated tool allowing to configure and generate all skeleton classes for the user.

-## Migration guide
+## Avispa μF migration guide

 ### 2.0.0 → 2.1.0

 1. Access PostgreSQL container console and connect to the db with `psql -U microf` command.
-2. Run `/ecm-client-backend/sql/03-schema-ecm-client-postgresql.sql` script to add missing tables.
-3. Run `/migration/2_0_0-2_1_0.sql` script to change the type of `id` columns for existing tables.
+2. Run `/migration/2_0_0-2_1_0.sql` script to change the type of `id` columns for existing tables.
 This covers both ECM and μF tables.
+3. Run `/ecm-client-backend/sql/03-schema-ecm-client-postgresql.sql` script to add missing tables.
 4. Load `microf-configuration.zip` from Swagger without configuration override.

+### 2.1.0 → 2.2.0

+1. Access PostgreSQL container console and connect to the db with `psql -U microf` command.
+2. Run `/migration/2_0_0-2_1_0.sql` script to apply all model changes.
+This covers both ECM and μF tables.
+3. Open Swagger and run `/v1/configuration/clear` to remove current configuration.
+4. Load `microf-configuration.zip` from Swagger without configuration override to load fresh configuration.